lacava/lacava.github.io/README.md

 Hi
 ===
 This is the github page for William La Cava.
 I'm a postdoctoral fellow at the University of Pennsylvania in the [Institute for Bioinformatics](http://upibi.org).

-Here are some of my projects:
+Projects
+===

 [FEW](http://lacava.github.io/few): a feature engineering wrapper for machine learning